shoebappa/vagrant-meteor-windows/readme.md

 #### Customized Vagrantfile

-The below would create apps mymeteorapp and mymeteorapp2 using meteor create instead of mrt create under the /vagrant/apps... directory with a database symlinks under /home/vagrant/apps/... and skip the meteorite install and enabling ACPI support (see below)
+The below would create apps mymeteorapp and mymeteorapp2 using meteor create instead of mrt create (this is now the default, would need to flip back if for some reason you still wanted mrt) under the /vagrant/apps... directory with a database symlinks under /home/vagrant/apps/... and skip the meteorite install and enabling ACPI support (see below)

 Look at the `repo\cookbooks\attributes\default.rb` to see the configurable options.